-Kim is eDiscovery Counsel in Littler’s Washington, DC office, where she represents employers in employment and labor law matters arising under federal and state laws.
-Kim has experience with eDiscovery in complex litigation, including preservation obligations, and developing strategies for efficient data collection, review, and production.
-Before joining Littler, Kim was at a federal agency where she litigated employment disputes before the Equal Employment Opportunity Commission (EEOC).
-She also represented the agency in several complex ERISA litigation matters before federal district court and the U.S. Court of Appeals for the District of Columbia Circuit.
+As a member of Littler’s eDiscovery Group, Kimberly counsels and advises Littler’s lawyers and their clients on electronic discovery and information governance processes and best practices to ensure that electronic discovery is handled in a defensible and cost-effective manner.
+She routinely advises on various issues such as: preservation obligations, electronic discovery protocols, protective orders and clawback agreements, strategies for cost-efficient data collection and review, discovery-related motion practice, and Amendments to the Federal Rules of Civil Procedure.
+Before joining Littler, Kim worked for federal agency handling employment disputes and litigated several complex ERISA litigation matters before federal district courts and the U.S. Court of Appeals for the District of Columbia Circuit.
 Kim advised on eDiscovery matters and was actively involved in procuring and implementing an agency-wide eDiscovery platform.
-Kim was also a Special Assistant United States Attorney in the U.S. Attorney’s Office for the District of Columbia, Civil Division, where she litigated numerous cases brought against the United States at the federal district court and appellate levels.
-Kim ids a member of The Sedona Conference Working Group 6 on International Electronic Information Management, Discovery and Disclosure (WG6) and Working Group 12 on Trade Secrets (WG12).
+She previously served as a Special Assistant Attorney in the U.S. Attorney’s Office for the District of Columbia, Civil Division, where she litigated numerous cases brought against the United States at the federal district court and appellate levels.